korhanpolat/TermDiscoveryKNN/README.md

 # TermDiscovery KNN

 This repository contains the code of KNN based term discovery algorithm, implemented for our paper  [Unsupervised discovery of sign terms by K-nearest neighbours approach (ECCV '20)](https://link.springer.com/chapter/10.1007/978-3-030-66096-3_22  "Link to paper").
-Even though we implemented it for discovery of sign language terms, this repo is intended for general purpose term (motif) disvovery.
-Given a set of feature vector time series, the algorithm outputs pairs of similar segments.
+Term discovery algorithms aim to find similar repeating segments from an input sequence.

 This implementation closely follows the original algorithm that is proposed by Thual et. al. in [A K-nearest neighbours approach to unsupervised spoken term discovery](https://hal.archives-ouvertes.fr/hal-01947953).

-### Demo
+###

+Even though we implemented this algorithm for discovery of sign language terms, this repo is intended for general purpose term (motif) disvovery.
+Given a set of feature vector sequences, the algorithm outputs pairs of similar segments.
+The input sequences can be features obtained from speech (MFCC etc), or sign language (skeleton keypoints) or any other type feature that represent a sequence.

-Have a look at the [notebook](./Run_KNN_UTD.ipynb "Run_KNN_UTD.ipynb") to learn how you can call the module and what each parameter does.
+Have a look at the [notebook](./Run_KNN_UTD.ipynb "Run_KNN_UTD.ipynb") to see how you can call the module.
+The detailed explanations for each parameter is given in the notebook as well.
 The provided [sample data](./data) contains the time series features computed from sign language videos.

-You can feed your own time series features from another domain and tune the parameters for your problem.
+You can feed your own time series features from another domain and tune the parameters for your specific problem.

 ### Dependencies